DarkAvanger/DreamTeam/docs/index.md

 -Press "D" to go right

-(You can also use gamepad to play this game.）
+*You can also use gamepad to play this game.*